phan-my/the-smashers/README.md

 The Basher has been configured to be controlled with one remote micro:bit.
 Controls are like instruments: they are cumbersome at first but become easier over time.
 Press `a + b` to start/stop.
 If you press `a + b` quickly, you'll go in reverse.
 While driving forward, press `a` to make a left turn, `b` to make a right turn.

 ## The Dasher
-The Dasher is a thief robot that is trying to run away from the Basher.
-It is controlled, so it cannot be controlled by a player.
-The directions that it chooses are random and independet.
+The Dasher is a thief robot that runs away from the Basher.
+It is autonomous, so it cannot be controlled by a player.
+The directions that it chooses are random.
 It is able to see that barriers and to avoid them successfully.